 - Personal space

-Try these techniques to incorporate more nonverbal communication into your interactions with your loved one:
+Try these techniques to incorporate more nonverbal communication for dementia patients into your interactions with your loved one:

 - Offer reassurance through gentle touch.
 If a loved one is comfortable with touch, hold and pat the senior’s hand, rub the person’s back, place an arm around his or her shoulders, and give warm hugs.